 At the moment, we don’t have a VP of Marketing.
 We have we have a VP of Customer Experience executive and another for Demand Generation.
 It’s because of this dynamic that we are really trying to live and breathe.

-Neal: I want to give a shout out to my friend, Dan Gingiss, who’s book Winning at Social Customer Care I have to recommend.
+Neal: I want to give a shout out to my friend, Dan Gingiss, who’s book Winning at Social Customer Care I have to recommend (check out my podcast interview with Dan on customer experience marketing).
 He writes about social customer care and experience.
 He’s been talking about customer experience for the last year or two.
 What about the areas where you find brands can do more?
 Where are the general areas for greater improvement?

 Bringing Content and Performance Marketing Together